 Most property managers in New Zealand test for meth at tenancy changes and meth testing has become as essential as a Building and Pest Inspection prior to purchase.
 Meth testing in New Zealand in rental properties has shown contamination in up to 50% of properties tested.

-Testing for meth in Australia has historically been expensive ($500 – $2,000) per test.
-We have worked hard to allow property managers and landlords to implement a meth management program at a very low cost.
-You can now implement a meth management program, ensuring your properties are tested either annually or at every tenancy change from as little as $99.00 per year.
+Screening for meth in Australia has historically been expensive ($500 – $2,000) per test.
+We have worked hard to allow property managers and landlords to implement a meth screening program at a very low cost.
+You can now implement a meth screening program, ensuring your properties are screened either annually or at every tenancy change from as little as $99.00 per year.